 In 1989, a gang of five men was committing "bump and rape" highway attacks on Indiana women.
 Misidentified through stolen work uniforms, Darryl Pinkins and Roosevelt Glenn were wrongfully convicted on rape and sent to prison.
-In 2001, conventional interpretation of DNA mixture evidence showed two unknown people who could be assailants.
-However, the post-conviction court reasoned that two unknown assailants, plus the three defendants, accounted for the gang of five, and so did not grant relief.
-Reexamining the same DNA data in 2014, TrueAllele® computing separated out 5% and 10% contributors from the mixtures, producing five unknown people.
-TrueAllele showed that three of the men were genetically related, probably brothers.
-In April 2016, after 24 years in prison, Pinkins was exonerated and released.
-Later that year, a judge signed an order vacating Glenn's conviction.
+In 2001, conventional interpretation of DNA mixture clothing evidence showed two unknown people who could be assailants.
+However, the post-conviction court reasoned that twounknown assailants, plus the three defendants, accounted for the gang of five, and so did not grant relief.

-&lt;sup>117 Glenn R. Innocent Nightmare: CreateSpace Independent Publishing, 2015.
+&lt;sup>132 Glenn R. Innocent Nightmare: CreateSpace Independent Publishing, 2015.